-- 1. For ON-Bar, rename or edit the sm\versions.std file.
-For more information, see "For ON-Bar, rename the sm\versions.std file" on page 6-9. - 2.
+- 1. For ON-Bar, copy the previoussm_versions file.
+For more information, see "For ON-Bar, copy the sm_versions file" on page 6-9. - 2.
 Optionally run UPDATE STATISTICS on your tables (not system catalog tables) and on UDRs that perform queries, if you have performance problems after migrating.
 For more information, see "Optionally update statistics on your tables after migrating" on page 6-9. - 3.
 Run UPDATE STATISTICS on some system catalog tables - 4.
 Review client applications and registry keys.
 For more information, see "Review client applications and registry keys" on page 6-10. - 5.
 Verify the integrity of the data.
 For more information, see "Verify the integrity of migrated data" on page 6-10. - 6.
 Make an initial backup of the new version of Informix .
-For more information, see "Back up Informix after migrating to the new version" on page 6-10. - 7.
-Tune the new version of Informix for performance.
-For more information, see "Tune the new version for performance" on page 6-11. - 8.
+For more information, see "Back up Informix after migrating to the new version" on page 6-11. - 7.
+Tune the new version of Informix for performance and adjust queries as necessary.
+For more information, see "Tune the new version for performance and adjust queries" on page 6-11. - 8.
 If you use Enterprise Replication, perform Enterprise Replication migration tasks.
-For more information, see "Migrating with Enterprise Replication" on page 4-2. - 9.
+For more information, see "Migrating with Enterprise Replication" on page 4-1. - 9.
 If you use high-availability clusters, perform additional migration tasks.
 For more information, see Chapter 5, "High-availability cluster migration," on page 5-1. - 10.
 Register any DataBlade modules that you installed.
-For more information, see "Register DataBlade modules" on page 6-11. - 11.
-If you are migrating from Version 11.50.xC1, 11.50.xC3, or 11.50.xC3, run the buildsmi script if you plan to use the syscompdict\full table, which shows compression information.
+For more information, see "Register DataBlade modules" on page 6-11.